-The resources which cannot be regained from nature are called natural resources.
-The basic natural resources given by mother nature are explained in this chapter.
-The resources are very important and its judicious use and the ways for its minimal use are described in this chapter.
-The chapter also briefs on the hazards that the environment is facing.
-The different kinds of pollution, global warming, deforestation, and ozone layer depletion.
+Lakhmir Singh Solutions for Class 9 Biology Chapter 6 Natural Resources are provided here to help students study well and score good marks in the annual exam.
+The resources that are drawn from nature are called natural resources.
+The basic natural resources given by mother nature, the importance of natural resources, their judicious use and the ways for their minimal use etc., are explained in this chapter.
+The chapter also briefs on the hazards that the environment is facing, including different kinds of pollution, global warming, deforestation, and ozone layer depletion.

-The conservation of natural resources and its importance to human life is discussed in this chapter.
-This also gives us ideas on conservation of natural resources, wildlife, forest, and other natural resources.
-Here we also learn about the basic ways to conserve resources just by sitting at our home.
+In Chapter 6, Natural Resources, the conservation of natural resources and their importance to human life is explained in detail.
+It also gives us ideas on the conservation of natural resources, wildlife, forest, and other natural resources, and also the basic ways to conserve resources just by sitting at our home.